lmt-heterodyne/SpectralLineReduction/C/README.md

 ## gbtgridder

-For good measure, here are the options for gbtgridder (development branch)
+For good measure, here are the options for gbtgridder (their development branch)

 -c  --channels         Optional channel range to use.  '<start>:<end>' counting from 0.